f1tenth/roboracer_rules/README.md

 Only cars that meet the following constraints will be allowed to participate:

-  1. The vehicle is constructed according to the official [bill of materials](https://f1tenth.readthedocs.io/en/foxy_test/getting_started/build_car/bom.html#bill-of-materials).
-The teams are allowed to use components of similar or lower specifications.
+  1. The vehicle hardware must comply with the competition Cost Cap described in Section 2 and must be fully documented in the team's submitted Final BoM.
+Teams may source or fabricate any components, provided (i) the car passes safety inspection, (ii) it fits within the dimensional limits below, and (iii) all components and their declared retail replacement cost appear in the BoM.
+Historical reference BOMs (e.g., F1TENTH) are examples only and are not mandatory.
-  2. Each vehicle will be inspected as a part of qualification whether it meets the criteria.
-In case the criteria are not met, the vehicle is disqualified.
+  2. Each vehicle will be inspected as part of qualification for safety, dimensional limits, and BoM / Cost Cap compliance.
+If the criteria are not met, the vehicle is disqualified.
   3. _Chassis_:
       The race is designed with **1:10 Traxxas** chassis in mind (e.g., [TRA74054](https://traxxas.com/products/models/electric/ford-fiesta-st-rally), [TRA6804R](https://traxxas.com/products/models/electric/6804Rslash4x4platinum), [TRA68086](https://traxxas.com/products/models/electric/slash-4x4-tsm)).
 These chassis are recommended, but generally, any chassis within 15% of the traxxass cars' dimensions is allowed ( 238mm ≤ Width ≤ 341mm, 454 mm ≤ Length ≤ 654mm).
 Both 4WD and 2WD are permitted.
   4. _Main Computation Unit_:
       Due to supply chain issues, we're removing constraints on the main computation unit.
 Any suitable computing unit that physically fits on the vehicle within the size limit is allowed.
 Examples inlcude Nvidia Jetson Xavier NX, Nvidia Jetson Orin Nano, Nvidia Jetson TX2, Nvidia Jetson Nano, Intel NUC, Raspberry Pi, etc. In the spirit of the competition, all computation must be done onboard the vehicle.
   5. _LiDAR_:
-      [**Hokuyo UST-30LX**](https://www.hokuyo-aut.jp/search/single.php?serial=233), its equivalent, or anything of lower specifications is allowed.
-The main observed characteristics are: detection range (30 m), scanning frequency (40 Hz), and angular resolution (0.125°).
+      Any LiDAR sensor (2D or 3D) may be used provided it is mounted safely, fits within the vehicle packaging, and the declared cost of the sensor keeps the vehicle within the Cost Cap.
+The exact model and declared retail cost must appear in the Final BoM.
   6. _Camera_:
       Both *monocamera* (e.g. Logitech C270, Logitech C920, Raspberry Pi Camera Module V2, Arducam) and *stereocameras* (e.g. Intel Realsense, ZED) are allowed.
   7. _Engine_:
-      Only brushless DC motors are allowed.
-The [**Velineon 3500 kV**](https://traxxas.com/sites/default/files/3351-INST-KC1682%20Velineon%203500_ML_120813.pdf), its equivalent, or anything of lower specifications regarding power and torque are allowed.
-The car must have **only one** DC motor driving the wheels.
-The motor could either be sensored or sensorless as long as it meets the specifications
+      The car must have exactly one electric motor that drives the wheels.
+Any brushless DC motor and any ESC are allowed, sensored or sensorless, and any gear ratio is allowed, provided the system passes safety inspection.
+Multiple drive motors are not allowed.
+During inspection the organizers will record the vehicle mass with race battery and the peak motor/battery current limit for publication after the event (see Section 2).
   8.  _Other sensors_:
       Other sensors (IMUs, encoders, custom electronic speed controllers) are not restricted.
 Indoor GPS sensors (e.g. Marvelmind) are not allowed.
   9. _Tires_:
       There are no resutrictions on the tires used by the car.
 Any and all tires that fit the wheels of the chassis are permitted.
+Use of tire additives (e.g., traction compounds) is strictly prohibited.
+Should any team be found to use tire additives, the team will:
+        1. Have to replace the tires with new tires.
+The team is responsible for sourcing the new tires in time for the competition.
+        2. Be disqualified from the competition if new tires are not provided in time for the competition.
+        3. If time-trials have already been completed, the team's standing will be adjusted to last place.
+        4. If the team has already achieved a podium finish, the podium standing will be revoked and the next best team will be promoted to the podium.
+        5. Other teams are allowed to report a team that is using tire additives to the organizers.
   10. _Battery_:
       The drive motor should be driven *at most* by one (or any equivalent combination) battery rated at most **4s**.
 There are no limitations on the capacity of the battery.
 More than one battery can be used on the car as long as only one 4s battery powers the motor.
 Teams are encouraged to have spare batteries to allow fast replacements in case the battery gets discharged at an inconvenient time.
   11. _Transmitter Spot_: